crigor/bayaninhand/README.md

 #### 6. Create a pull request

 Go to https://github.com/crigor/bayaninhand/ and click "Pull request" in the upper right.
+Add some comments and press "Send pull request".